Yarb/servbot-tronbonne-pynput/README.md

 # servbot-tronbonne
-Description: Simple WebSocket solution for sharing a controller(emulated keyboard) over Internet.
+Simple WebSocket solution for sharing a controller(emulated keyboard) to multiple players over Internet.

 Servbot:
 -
 The Websocket server that Tronbonne-clients connect to.
 Includes a virtual keyboard mechanism to output given commands to game or whatnot.
 Note that using the virtual keyboard basically exposes it to the wonders of Internet and security is basically non-existent in this simple version.
 Take necessary precautions.
-Currently access to server is verified by simple login token.
-If you plan to use this in something more permanent, improve upon this (for instance, by passing the token with every keypress event, not just on login.)

 Tronbonne:
 -